▶️ Wrestlers gear up for Oregon Wrestling Classic championship matches Saturday

-One of the biggest wrestling tournaments in the state is going on through Sunday, the Oregon Wrestling Classic at the Deschutes County Fair and Expo in Redmond.
+One of the biggest wrestling tournaments in the state is going on in Central Oregon through Sunday.
+The Oregon Wrestling Classic is being held at the Deschutes County Fair and Expo in Redmond.

 Every weight class goes head-to-head from 95-285 pounds.